foopod/blog-5.0/posts/2021-05-17-player-attacking.md

 ---
 layout: layouts/post.njk
 title: Attacking Animations and Enemies
-description: Adding attacks, enemies, their animations and physics
+description: Jono gets stuck for a bit trying to figure out points, we add player attacks, enemies to attack, along with their animations and funky physics
 date: 2021-05-17
 tags:
     - post